nodejs/node-addon-api/doc/setup.md

 #include "napi.h"
 ```

-At build time, the N-API back-compat library code will be used only when the
+At build time, the Node-API back-compat library code will be used only when the
-targeted node version *does not* have N-API built-in.
+targeted node version *does not* have Node-API built-in.

 The preprocessor directive `NODE_ADDON_API_DISABLE_DEPRECATED` can be defined at
 compile time before including `napi.h` to skip the definition of deprecated APIs.